What are the issues?

-The goal of U.S. international population policy is to promote healthy populations by supporting sexual and reproductive health and reproductive rights, voluntary family planning, women’s empowerment, development, and efforts to combat HIV/AIDS.
+The goal of U.S. international population policy is to promote healthy and educated populations by supporting reproductive health and rights, voluntary family planning, women’s empowerment, development, and efforts to combat HIV/AIDS.
 The U.S. does not endorse population "stabilization" or "control."
 The "ideal" family size should be determined by the desires of couples, not governments.
 The U.S. strongly opposes coercive population programs.
-And, in keeping with PRM’s core mission to place protection of the worlds’ most vulnerable at the center of U.S. foreign policy, the Bureau also promotes the provision of essential reproductive health services, including voluntary family planning, in crisis settings.
+And, in keeping with PRM’s core mission to place protection of the worlds’ most vulnerable at the center of U.S. foreign policy, the Bureau also promotes the provision of life-saving maternal and reproductive health care services in crisis settings.

-The United States strongly supports the Program of Action of the International Commission on Population and Development (ICPD), which was negotiated and accepted by 179 governments in 1994 in Cairo and set far-reaching goals linking global health, human rights, and development.
+The United States strongly supports the Program of Action of the 1994 International Conference on Population and Development (ICPD), which was negotiated and accepted by 179 governments and set far-reaching goals linking global health, human rights, and development.
 A key principle of the ICPD is that couples and individuals have the right to decide freely and responsibly the number, spacing and timing of their children and the right to have the information, education, and means to do so.
 Reproductive health care programs should not include any form of coercion.

 Enabling women to determine whether, when, and how often to have children is crucial to safe motherhood and healthy families.
 Increasing access to reproductive health services, including voluntary family planning, has profound health, economic, and social benefits.
 It reduces maternal and child death and disability, reduces recourse to abortion, and empowers women by creating opportunities for education, employment and full participation in society.

-The U.S. government will continue to partner with governments, the private sector, international and non-governmental organizations, and advocates to build on the progress we have made and advance the goals that empower women and young people to realize their full potential and help drive social and economic development.
+The U.S. government will continue to partner with governments, the private sector, international and non-governmental organizations to improve health outcomes and empower women and young people to realize their full potential and help drive social and economic development.